 Composting used to scare me.
 I should say, compost bins used to scare me.
 I had heard all the great things about composting: that it was a super sustainable and a great cost-effective way of boosting nutrients into your soil.
 But, I was afraid of the stink of it all.
+Is it possible to have an odor-free compost bin?

 There are so many ways to compost whether you live in an apartment or a big house with a big yard.
 There are methods for composting that are fully indoors, and others that involve keeping a small compost pail under your sink that you empty into a larger system.
 No matter the location or method, the most common reason folks don’t try composting is they’re afraid of the smell.
 Here are some basic rules and tips I’ve learned along the way, to help you keep an odor-free compost bin in your home!